Crane Union High School: History

 It opened in 1918.
 It moved to Crane circa 1920 after initially being in Lawen.

-On January 25, 1967, a fire ruined the school building.
+The dormitory began operations in 1931.

+On January 25, 1967, a fire ruined multiple buildings of the school facility.
+The fire also affected Crane Elementary School, which shared the premises.
+Students were successfully evacuated from the premises.
+The students temporarily attended school in Burns.
+People in Oregon donated funds and clothes to replace academic and personal items that were ruined.

+The school resumed operations circa 1969.
+According to B. Marie Jarreau-Danner of the Burns Times-Herald, the replacement facility was, according to "historical material", "the first all-steel building" in the state.

+Maurice Thorne began his term as both the superintendent and principal in June 1969.
+According to Thorne, he at first tried to manage the students in a similar way to how one would manage university students, but he felt this management style did not work.
+In the 1970s, the school had a rule that stated that female students were not allowed to wear blue jeans during instructional time.

+Taylor Perse of Eugene Weekly stated that the community of Crane reoriented itself around the school after the community declined in population.
+In 1983 the Associated Press wrote that the school became "Crane's sole reason for being".

+Eric Nichols became the principal circa 2018.

 Service area

 The official school district attendance area includes, in addition to Crane: Diamond, Double-O Ranch, Drewsey, Fields, Frenchglen, Riley, and Suntex.
 In 2002 the size of its attendance boundary was 7700 sqmi, an area that was about the same size as that of Massachusetts.

-The school also historically served sections of Malheur County, and portions of Humboldt County, Nevada.
+The school also historically served sections of Malheur County, and portions of Humboldt County, Nevada, including Denio.
 Some communities in Nevada had inter-state agreements.
 Sending school districts pay the costs of tuition.
+In 1959, the Crane UHSD territory extended into Malheur County; that year there was a proposal to reorganize the school districts in both counties with part of Crane Union's territory to be given to Malheur County.

 Crane Union historically served the Denio area, including when the townsite was in Oregon.
 The area on the Oregon state line across from Denio is, as of 2020, in the official Crane Union boundary.
 As of 2004 Denio, Nevada parents with high school aged children may send their children to Crane Union instead of sending them to Albert M. Lowry High School in Winnemucca, Nevada.

 Background

 Crane Union High School is the only school in Crane Union High School District, which covered the most area in Oregon as of 2006, serving 7500 mi2.
 Students from the surrounding ranches attend Crane Union High School from as far away as 150 mi.
 Crane is one of the oldest public boarding schools in the country.

+Jeff LaLande, in an Oregon Historical Society publication made in 2005 and updated in 2014, stated that the school was "comparatively expensive" to operate.